The Global SoS Network

 A habitat with good public services is important if businesses are to operate sustainably at a profit, but the reality in much of the Global South is quite the opposite.
 Favela-slum urbanism describes a situation in which the lack of good public services is the norm.
 Those absences act as chronic stressors to business managers, who are not going to invest if they feel they are going to lose perishables because of rolling blackouts, or that they will have to stop production lines because of water mains being in bad repair, or that they are going to waste their investment capital because public officials demand bribes for allowing new construction for the expansion of production facilities or even to put up a new fence, etc. The result is a general impediment to investments and a general reduction or stagnation of stable employment, a situation that Professor Pieterse clearly illustrates at the 6:20 minute mark of his video.
 At this stage, the logistical constraint generates collateral damage in a form that he calls an Urban Polycrisis, with a dearth of private investment hence very low productivity and very low salaries accompanied by abject poverty.
 It is a vicious circle characteristic of the entrenched industrial underdevelopment object of the original enquiry.
 The best practice page treats further the logistical constraint.

 Secondly, by delving further into the problem, the network has also found that industrial underdevelopment is but the persistent manifestation of another underlying and much larger unresolved issue that hinders the growth of productivity and the improvement of the quality of life around the globe.
 Most if not all of the other major social, economic and environmental difficulties and challenges facing human society at the beginning of the 21st.
 Century are direct and indirect effects of an overriding technological constraint.
 The overriding constraint can be classified as technological because it impedes individuals -in their roles as constituents- from using information about stress-creating cognitive, emotional, or other types of conflict, and from initiating the communication processes required for the resolution of such constituent conflict, and for the release of its coexistent stress.
-This assessment catalogues industrial underdevelopment and sustainability as a holistic systems problem, not a people problem.
+This assessment catalogues industrial underdevelopment, poverty, conflict, and sustainability as systems problems, not people problems.

 More specifically, the information revolution makes knowledge about all types of social, economic, and environmental challenges readily available to citizens.
 As humans live their daily lives, they gather information and converse and debate with their families, peers, and coworkers regarding civic challenges and the perceived incapacity of government to address such issues.